 While meditation has been practiced for centuries (primarily by practitioners of various religions), it has surged in popularity recently and is now routinely practiced by celebrities, schoolchildren, office workers and even the military.
 Reams of scientific studies have shown that meditation is extremely effective at relieving stress and anxiety, lowering both inflammation and cortisol levels in the body.
 In fact, meditation — specifically the practice of mindfulness — has become so mainstream that the CFA Institute now offers a Meditation Guide for Investment Professionals to all CFA charterholders as part of their continuing education.

-I began my own investigation of the practice a little over a year ago when I was looking for a way to manage my increasing stress levels.
-While I am by no means an expert, I have picked up some useful insights via the practice and study of mindfulness meditation, and it is clear to me that some of these techniques would be useful when navigating the emotionally-charged and behaviorally-biased world of investing.
+I began my own investigation of mindful investing a little over three years ago when I was looking for a way to manage my increasing stress levels.
+While I am by no means an expert, I have picked up some useful insights via the practice and study of mindfulness meditation, and it is clear to me that some of these techniques would be useful when navigating the emotionally charged and behaviorally biased world of investing.

 While it seems like everyone is touting mindfulness these days, there appears to be real scientific support for its benefits.
 Even if you don’t undertake a formal meditation practice, a concerted effort to recognize deleterious tendencies could go a long way to improving your investment outcome and your peace of mind.